Security audit of source code (SAST)

 During a source code security audit, the following areas are typically checked:

-Input validation: The audit team checks whether the application performs proper input validation to prevent various types of attacks, including SQL injection, cross-site scripting (XSS), and buffer overflow attacks.
+• Input validation: Verification of proper input validation to prevent various types of attacks, including SQL injection, cross-site scripting (XSS), and buffer overflow attacks.

-Authentication and authorization: The audit team checks whether the application properly implements authentication and authorization controls, ensuring that only authorized users can access sensitive data and functionality.
+• Authentication and authorization: Examination of authentication and authorization controls to ensure that only authorized users can access sensitive data and functionality.

-Access control: The audit team checks whether the application uses appropriate access control mechanisms to limit users' privileges and prevent unauthorized access to sensitive data.
+• Access control: Assessment of appropriate access control mechanisms to limit users' privileges and prevent unauthorized access to sensitive data.

-Cryptography: The audit team checks whether the application uses strong encryption and hashing algorithms to protect sensitive data, such as passwords, credit card numbers, and other personal information.
+• Cryptography: Evaluation of encryption and hashing algorithms used to protect sensitive data, such as passwords, credit card numbers, and other personal information.

-Error handling: The audit team checks whether the application handles errors and exceptions properly, avoiding information leakage and preventing attackers from exploiting error messages.
+• Error handling: Review of error and exception handling to avoid information leakage and prevent attackers from exploiting error messages.

-Compliance: The audit team checks whether the application complies with relevant security standards and regulations, such as PCI-DSS, HIPAA, and GDPR.
+• Compliance: Verification of compliance with relevant security standards and regulations, such as PCI-DSS, HIPAA, and GDPR.

 Business cases of projects we completed